FedRAMP/docs/tools/site/content/authority/law/agencies.md

 ### **(d) Submission of Policies Required**

-Not later than 180 days after the date on which the Director issues guidance in accordance with section 3614 (1), the head of each agency, acting through the chief information officer of the agency, **shall** submit to the Director all agency policies relating to the authorization of cloud computing products and services.
+Not later than 180 days[^1] after the date on which the Director issues guidance in accordance with section 3614 (1), the head of each agency, acting through the chief information officer of the agency, **shall** submit to the Director all agency policies relating to the authorization of cloud computing products and services.

 ### **(e) Presumption of Adequacy**